A Little Rain Must Fall

-Before the holidays, I had a few days of down-time, no clients or looming deadlines, and I wanted to be productive around the house.
-On Day 1, I decided to hit the yard to take advantage of the wonderful warm winter weather in Atlanta.
+Recently, I had a few days of downtime, no clients or looming deadlines, and I wanted to be productive around the house.
+I decided to hit the yard to take advantage of the wonderful warm weather in Atlanta.
 While in the yard, I removed the leaves from the gutter, swept off the roof, cleared off the driveway, and raked the leaves in the fenced portion of the yard.

 Why did do this?

 Well, normally the landscaping company handles these duties.
 However, days before when the company was scheduled to come, it rained.
 And, according to the weather forecast, it was scheduled to rain during the next landscaping appointment as well.

 I could have decided to stick with the schedule and pray that things work out, or just put in the work myself to ensure it works out.

 Just like we all have to do with our relationships…